setup helm/starship

 Run

-yarn starship deploy
+yarn starship start

 We use the config file configs/config.yaml